ankaAR/bestiario5e/_creatures/drow-mage.md

 1/day each: darkness, faerie fire, levitate (self only)

-***Spellcasting.*** The drow is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The drow is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks).
 The drow has the following wizard spells prepared:

-* Cantrips (at will): mage hand, minor illusion, poison spray, ray of frost
+* Trucos (a voluntad): mage hand, minor illusion, poison spray, ray of frost

 * 1st level (4 slots): mage armor, magic missile, shield, witch bolt